Firwanaa/cpu-architecture-mid/README.md

 ### 6- Provide the names of the computer implemented the CISC architecture...
 Intel (intel 8086) and IBM mainframes

-Addition:
+### 7- Provide the names of the computer implemented the RISC architecture...
-RISC: SPARC (Scalar Processor Architechture)
+RISC: SPARC (Scalar Processor Architechture) which was evolved form the MIPS (Microprocessor without Interlock Pipeline stages)